These are some of my kids’ favorite cookies, and they are soooo quick!

 On the other hand, if you do cook these a little too much, just convince your family that it was intentional.
 I may or may not have made “Chocolate Oatmeal Crumble” for my family to spoon over vanilla ice cream.
 Just sayin’.
 It happens.
 (And they loved it, by the way.)

 - 2 oz. unsweetened chocolate baking squares (Most baking chocolate comes in a four-ounce bar.)

 - 1/2 cup milk (low fat, fat-free, almond milk, etc.)

 - Parchment paper

 Combine the first 5 ingredients in a medium saucepan and bring to a boil over medium-high heat while stirring.
-After bringing to a slight boil, turn down to medium and let boil without stirring until the temperature on the candy thermometer reads 250 degrees Fahrenheit.
+After bringing to a slight boil, turn down to medium and let boil without stirring until the temperature on the candy thermometer reads 248 degrees Fahrenheit.
 Remove from heat and transfer to a large bowl.
-Stir in vanilla and oats and let rest for 3 minutes.
-Using a soup spoon, spoon out cookies onto parchment paper to cool and to finish setting.
+Stir in vanilla and oats.
+Immediately, using 2 soup spoons, spoon out cookies onto parchment paper to cool and to finish setting.
 They will look shiny but will set as they cool.
 The end result will be cookies that are somewhat hard yet chewy and soft inside.